martbetz/martbetz.github.io/macos-trouble-shooting.md

 ### Issue: ###

-- the free space on a hard-drive needs to be securely erased
+- the free space on a mechanical hard-drive needs to be securely erased

 ### Solution: ###